ctc-oss/alert-sink/README.md

 - See the hack directory for scripts to publish sample alerts.
 - To use publishNewsAlertForRio and publishSoccerNews, you'll first need to use the register script to register a new application, and then use its uuid in the url path in the publish News scripts.
+- When running the docker compose from scratch the mysql container wont get started up in time for lagom, and lagom fails.
+At this point the lagom container is in a weird state and cannot be restarted.
+The best way to start things up is
+  - docker compose up the mysql container
+  - docker compose up the rest of the containers

 #### Kibana